Vorror/coalesce-strategy/README.md

 And before now you would probably hard code this manually.
 And this may be ok for 2 services, but when you need to *coalesce* objects from 10+ services the code gets unwieldy and unmanageable.
 Especially in a real life scenario where the items you're merging may be missing fields. e.g if Lastfm was missing genre data, you would probably want to fallback to Spotify.

  And that's where *coalesce-strategy* comes into play.
-It allows you to define a strategy(json object) which has the *strategies* and *priorities* that should be used to coalesce your items.
+It allows you to define a strategy object which has the *strategies* and *priorities* that should be used to coalesce your items.

 ## Quick Example

-Based on our song meta data example above, here's how we would solve our problem with *coalesce-strategy*
+Based on our song meta data example above, here's how we would solve our problem using *coalesce-strategy*

 First lets define our strategy file(basic_strat.json):